emilyslade/tree-vs-parametric-MICE/README.md

 # tree-vs-parametric-MICE
 This repository contains files relevant to the manuscript: Slade E. & Naylor MG. (in review).
 A Fair Comparison of Tree-based and Parametric Methods in Multiple Imputation by Chained Equations.
+An overview of each file is below.

 data_generation.R